floor3d/personal-website/content/posts/thirty-one.md

 # What is CCDC?
 CCDC is the Collegiate Cyber Defense Competition.
 In a nutshell, you put a bunch of college students in a corporate-modeled environment with Linux and Windows machines.
-You get some professional red teamers to attack them, while they try to keep their critical services up and also perform "injects" -- random surprise tasks which give you extra points when you complete them.
+You get some professional red teamers to attack them, while they try to keep their critical services up and also perform "injects" -- random surprise tasks which give you extra points when you complete them, such as setting up a fileshare or making DNS changes.

 # What do I do?
 I'm on the Windows team.
 In other words, I manage some of the Windows servers and workstations, while ensuring (trying to ensure) that red team is not demolishing our Active Directory environment.